 - The standard deduction is a pre-set amount taken from your taxable income.

-When you are self-employed, you can take the standard deduction and still deduct business expenses on your Schedule C.
+When you are self-employed, you can take the standard deduction and still deduct business expenses on your IRS form Schedule C.

 Many people see this as the best tax deduction.
 You get the double benefit of tax savings plus money saved for retirement.

-There is some complicated math here, but basically, you can deduct however much you paid into your retirement savings, aka your 401(k) or individual retirement account (IRA).
+There is some complicated math here, but here’s how it works: You can deduct however much you paid into your retirement savings, aka your 401(k) or individual retirement account (IRA).
 Beyond a 401(k), other options are available, so it’s worth checking with the IRS.

 If you have a Simplified Employee Pension (SEP, SEP-IRAs) set up for yourself or your employees, you can also deduct contributions, but there are limits.